wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-handle-handset-input-dtmf-from-a-phone-call-in-asp-net-core.md

 ## Prerequisites

-* The nexmo CLI.
-If you don't have it, you can install it with `npm install nexmo-cli -g`
+* The Vonage CLI.
+If you don't have it, you can install it with `npm install @vonage/cli -g`
 * The latest [.NET Core SDK](https://dotnet.microsoft.com/download)
 * Visual Studio or Visual Studio Code.
 I'm going to be using Visual Studio 2019
 * [ngrok](https://ngrok.com/) for testing.
 You only need the free tier.